Skills matrix

 1. Identifying the right people

-A skills matrix allows you to select the right people for the job, task, or project.
+A skills matrix helps you select the best-suited individuals for a job, task, or project.

 2. Identify missing competencies

-If your staff lacks certain knowledge or competencies that are necessary for the business and your competitors possess them, then your company is at a huge disadvantage.
+If your workforce lacks critical knowledge or competencies that your competitors possess, your company may be at a disadvantage.

 3. Identify the gap between employees, teams, and departments